Mandolin: Frequently Asked Questions

 What is the problem with octave strings?
 With octave strings, you have a thin and a thicker string side by side.
 If you have the longer scale length correct for the thicker, stiffer, octave string, the thinner of the two will be over long, and all the notes be slightly flat, the more so the further up the fingerboard you go.
 You are now restricted to play only near the end of the fingerboard.

 When is it a bouzouki?
 An Irish (or Octave) bouzouki is a 'floating bridge' instrument, with a scale length of around 420mm.
 It is usually tuned to GDAD or ADAD, which tuning is particularly suited to Irish folk music.
 It is frequently used for chords like a guitar.
 It has a shorter scale length than the original Greek bouzouki, but longer than a mandola.
 See Tuning page for extra tunings.
+There is no accepted definition of what is and isnt an Irish bouzouki.... they come in a variety of scale lengths.

 What is a 'radiused' fingerboard?
 A 'radiused' fingerboard has a slight, violin-like outward arc (side to side, not lengthwise) as opposed to a flat fingerboard.
 The feature probably was first applied to bowl-backed Roman mandolins of the late 1800s by builders like de Santis (1834-1916) and Embergher (1856-1943).
+It can also be typically found on fado instruments from Portugal.

 Can I change the tuning?
 Any instrument has a scale length, and the choice of strings is designed to produce certain notes at this scale length, without damaging the instrument.
 If you want to change this, to produce other notes, unless they are VERY close to the original notes, you are inevitably going to have to change the string gauges.
 Depending on the original notes, the strings will be either too light or too heavy..... too light and they will rattle around causing buzzes, and too heavy, they will either break before you can get to the note required, or put undue stress on the instrument.
 In order to find out what the new string gauges should be, you need to work with a string calculator.
 See links page.